pgnrnr/pgnrnr/README.md

 Hi, I'm Pinar Guner 👋

 🎓 Ph.D.
-Candidate in Forestry and Environmental Resources at North Carolina State University
+Candidate at North Carolina State University with a background in Bioengineering and Quantitative Genetics

 My research combines quantitative genetics, statistical genomics, and computational biology to investigate the genetic basis of complex traits in plants.
 I enjoy developing reproducible analytical workflows and integrating statistical methods with biological interpretation.